Cooking with the Stars

 Cooking with the Stars is a 2012 Philippine television cooking show broadcast by GMA Network.
 Hosted by Grace Lee, it premiered on May 28, 2012.
 The show concluded on August 4, 2012 with a total of 30 episodes.

-Overview

-The show showcases easy-to-prepare dishes, as well as tips on preparing foods and tackles other food-related dilemmas.
-The host will be accompanied by top chefs: Chef Maricel Manalo who will focus on kid-friendly meals; Chef Martin del Prado who will focus on teaching how to cook foods fit for one's barkada (group of friends); Chef Rene Cruz specializes viands for a fiesta; and Chef Kai Verdadero will focus on recipes for delicious and healthy foods.

-Every episode, the show will feature a celebrity who has a food-related dilemma and at the end of the program, the resident chefs will offer solutions on how to solve the problem.

-The show also has segment like Cooking Star of the Barangay, where the show will visit barangays bringing with them a live brass band and dancing food servers.

 Ratings

 According to AGB Nielsen Philippines' Mega Manila household television ratings, the pilot episode of Cooking with the Stars earned an 8.3% rating.
-While the final episode scored a 10.2% rating.
+The final episode scored a 10.2% rating.